Spring in Flint: Water service line replacement resumes under $5 million AECOM contract

 Moore said crews from three contractors will be finishing work on Phase Four, which began May, 2017, of the city’s Flint Action Sustainability Team (FAST) Start program over the next three to six weeks.
 The pipe replacement program has been organized into six phases, running through 2019.

 Companies completing Phase Four work are Goyette Mechanical, W.T.
 Stevens Construction, and Waldorf and Sons.
-Moore said two of the contractors have each have 50 to 60 service lines to complete – expected to be finished in three to six weeks.
+Moore said two of the contractors each have 50 to 60 service lines to complete – expected to be finished in three to six weeks.
 The third has mobilized four crews, expected to be finished in six to eight weeks.

 At the same time, bids are going out to contractors for Phase Five.